 Assess and leverage the test or the quadrant which is relevant for your specific use case.
 These quadrants should be used more like a guiding framework so that the whole team understands the importance of testing and starts thinking about it right from the start.
 Don’t use them as a preconceived blueprint.
 Rather, view them as a skeleton on which to build your unique testing framework.

-5. Testing Pyramid to give structure to test automation strategy: Created by Mike Cohn, the testing pyramid is a test automation framework that ranks the order and sequence of testing types as well as the ideal composition of each of them for better coverage.
+Created by Mike Cohn, the testing pyramid is a test automation framework that ranks the order and sequence of testing types as well as the ideal composition of each of them for better coverage.

 The above pyramid calls for automation testing at three different levels.
 Unit testing is the foundation of automation test strategy followed by service-level testing and user interface testing.
 Service here refers to testing the application’s response based on the set of inputs.